-Players paying two energy cubes to sweep the cards when there are some cards that you want.
+- Players sweeping the cards when there are some cards that you want.
 This is frustrating and there’s nothing you can do about it!

 How the dice land will greatly affect your chances to win King of Tokyo.

 You’ll often find yourself in a situation where you need at least so many hits to eliminate a monster on a certain number of hit points.
 Or you’ll find yourself trying to roll for those last few victory points.